 What the authors found was that NFL players fared the worse of all the sports assessed.
 NFL players had a significant impact on their career length where the average player had their career shortened by 2 years.
 In addition, NFL players saw a negative impact on all performance measures for up to 2 years post ACLR.
 NBA players demonstrated a decrease in athletic performance for one season after return to play but returned to pre-injury status during the second season upon return to play.
 In this study, NHL players had the best results with a much higher rate of return to play and much shorter recovery time.

-So how do we currently make the call to return an athlete to sport?
-Who decides when it is time to return to sport and how do we know if the athlete is ready?
-Currently there is not a standardized way to make return to sport calls.
+make return to sport calls.
 Wilk et al, J Sport Phys Ther 2014, in an editorial and literature review, asked that very question.
 Can we do better?

 This is something that is desperately needed and being asked for.
 More often than not, making this call relies heavily on the surgeon to aid in making that decision.
 Often the surgeon will base this decision on what the current research says about tissue healing and graft strength, an extensive orthopedic exam performed in his office, comparison of involved limb to non-involved limb strength on Biodex testing and often feedback from the treating physical therapist or athletic trainer.
 In a literature review performed by Nessler et al Curr Review Musculoskelet Med 2017, the authors found the literature highlights several factors that should be assessed when evaluating an athlete for risk or for return to play.
 This includes:

-• Stability of the limb in the frontal plane
+- Stability of the limb in the frontal plane

-• Stability and impact of fatigue on single limb testing
+- Stability and impact of fatigue on single limb testing

-• Truck stability in stance and core testing
+- Truck stability in stance and core testing

-• Limb symmetry index - comparison on R and L limb in closed kinetic chain testing
+- Limb symmetry index - comparison on R and L limb in closed kinetic chain testing

-• Lateral displacement of the pelvis during squatting motion
+- Lateral displacement of the pelvis during squatting motion

 Stay tuned next week as we continue this discussion on when is the proper time to return to sport.
 For more information on this topic and more, make sure to follow us on twitter @ACL_Prevention or on Instagram @bjjpt_acl_guy.